Gastroenterologists in Manchester, New Hampshire

 What happens after a colonoscopy?

-Your doctor will give you instructions about what to do after a colonoscopy.
-Most people can eat as usual.
-But most doctors recommend that people do not drive or go to work for the rest of the day.
-Your doctor will tell you when to start taking any medicines you had to stop before the test.
+We will give you instructions about what to do after a colonoscopy.
+Most people can eat as usual, but it's usually recommended that you do not drive or go to work for the rest of the day.
+We will tell you when to start taking any medicines you had to stop before the test.

-Call your doctor or nurse immediately if you have any of the following problems after your colonoscopy:
+Call your doctor immediately if you have any of the following problems after your colonoscopy:

 Endoscopy FAQs